NanoComp/meep/doc/docs/Parallel_Meep.md

 ![](images/chunk_division_binary_tree.png)
 </center>

-This binary tree can be described as a list of lists where each list entry is `[ (split_dir,split_pos), left, right ]` for which `split_dir` and `split_pos` define the splitting direction and position, and `left` and `right` are the left and right branches which can be either another list defining a new node or a chunk ID.
+This binary tree can be described as a list of lists where each list entry is `[ (split_dir,split_pos), left, right ]` for which `split_dir` and `split_pos` define the splitting direction and position, and `left` and `right` are the left and right branches which can be either another list defining a new node or a process ID.
 Based on these specifications, the cell partition from above can be set up as follows:

 ```py
 import meep as mp